-This report for the period July 2022 to June 2023 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of the NPDC's activities.
+This report for the period July 2023 to June 2024 describes the monitoring programme implemented by Taranaki Regional Council (the Council) to assess NPDC's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of NPDC's activities.

-During the monitoring period, NPDC demonstrated a good level of environmental performance and high level of administrative performance.
+During the monitoring period, New Plymouth District Council demonstrated a good level of environmental performance and high level of administrative performance.